PreTeXtBook/pretext/examples/README.md

 Several examples of how to author WeBWorK online homework problems within a MathBook XML book.
 See the `Makefile` for guidance on how to build the examples.
 (2016-02-20)

+### Jade (`jade`)

+Jade is a Javascript template engine, which can be employed easily to output MathBook XML source.
+So if you prefer to format with whitespace, this could be a good choice.
+"Normal" output is best, but using a `-P` flag provides better formatting of the XML output for human eyes.
+Contributed by Harald Schilly.
+(2016-05-21)

 ### Letters (`letter/`)

 A sample letter you can adapt to your needs.
 See extensive comments in the source about using your letterhead.
 (2016-02-20)